JoeKarlsson/wave-jump/README.md

 <h1 align="center">Wave Jump</h1>

-Wave Jump is a slick retro-futuristic obstacle dodging game that will make
+Wave Jump is a 80's arcade inspired multiplayer game where you've got to be lightening fast to beat your friend to the finish.

+Ride a bolt of electricity in a slick retro-futuristic sunset world with your friend.
+Put your reflexes to the test as your race to catch the final cyber portal first.

+You've been warned.
+This game will make your brain melt.

-You can play Wave Jump Here: [https://wave-jump.herokuapp.com/](https://wave-jump.herokuapp.com/)
+You can play Wave Jump for free today: [https://wave-jump.herokuapp.com/](https://wave-jump.herokuapp.com/)

 ## Setup
 To use this game you’ll need to install a few things before you have a working copy of the project.